Pageland, South Carolina

 Pageland is a town in Chesterfield County, South Carolina, United States.
 It is the second largest town in Chesterfield County.
 The population was 2,760 at the 2010 census.

-It is known as "The Watermelon Capital of World" because of the importance of watermelons to the town and its economy.
-The annual Pageland Watermelon Festival is held every July.
-Pageland's water tower features a watermelon on the tank.
+Pageland is widely known for the annual Pageland Watermelon Festival that has been held in July annually since 1951.
+The watermelon is an important staple in Pageland's community in history.
+In 1952, Pageland adopted the title of "The Watermelon Capital of the World."
+Many of the town's benches and business display watermelons and Pageland's water tower features a watermelon painted on the tank.